-FIXED LADDER: A nanoer that is permanenny amazine to a structure, building, or equipment, and associated anchorages and attachments to the structural system, for the support of body weight in locations such as toilets, showers, and tub enclosures.
-GUARDRAIL SYSTEM: A system of components, includ-ing anchorages and attachments to the structural system, near open sides of an elevated surface for the purpose of minimizing the possibility of a fall from the elevated surface by people, seminonent, or material.
+FIXED LADDIEs.
+A ladder that is permanently attached to a structure, building, or equipment.
+GRAB BAR SYSTEM: A bar and associated anchorages and attachments to the structural system, for the support of body weight in locations such as toilets, showers, and tub enclosures.
+GUARDRAIL SYSTEM: A system of components, includ-ing anchorages and attachments to the structural system, near open sides of an elevated surface for the purpose of minimizing the possibility of a fall from the elevated surface by people, equipment, or material.

 he possibility of a fall from the elevated surface by people.
-It has provided the possibility of a fall from the elevated surface by people.
+It has proposed on minimality the possibility of a fall from the elevated surface by people.
 It ANDRAIL SYSTEM: A rail grasped by hand for guidance and support and associated anchorages and attachments to the structural system.

-HELIPAD: A structural surface that is used for landing, taking off, taxiing, and parking of helicopters.
+HELIPAD: A structural surface that is used for landing, taking off, taxing, and parking of helicopters.